kazurayam/TestingVideoAndSlideshowInKatalonStudio/README.md

 The test case emitted an ImageDiff as follows:
 ![encountered diff](docs/images/Katalon%20Studio%20-%20Quick%20start_diff%2812.09%29FAILED.png)

-This incident happend to prove that my approach of *verifying YouTube video autoplay or not* is capable of detecting actual YoutTube problem.
+This incident proved, just accidentally, that my approach of *verifying YouTube video autoplay or not* is capable of detecting actual YoutTube problems when they happen.

+## Conclusion

+What have I learned by the experiment?
+I learned that verifying video is a complicated task.
+My study is poor.
+My Custom Keywords are short for supporting the complexities of video.

+I would not go on this issue anymore.